Content is the number one focus of each and every blog, no matter which niche you have chosen.

 Even if you change 1-2 ingredients, it’s frowned on to not provide credit (at least say “this recipe was inspired by x”).
 You need to make sure you aren’t infringing on copyright or it can lead to legal issues.

-Tip: Make sure if you plan to use Pinterest, you claim your website to get rich pins (see more about these on Pinterest here).
+Tip: Make sure if you plan to use Pinterest, you claim your website to get rich pins.
 The ingredients from your recipe can show up if a user clicks into your pin (one deciding factor for some is whether they have the ingredients).

 The SEO info below has been added to a single post for easy reference here.